supremestranger/leoecs-physics/README.md

 ```

-But before diving into handling all of this stuff, you need to initialize the `EcsPhysicsEventsEmitter` in your `Startup` script like this:
+But before diving into handling all of this stuff, you need to initialize the `EcsPhysicsEvents` in your `Startup` script like this:

 ```csharp
 sealed class EcsStartup : MonoBehaviour